 The above image comparison shows how both auto-tune the same image.
-Depending on the colours, one might perform better than the other.
-See the original image.
+Depending on the colors, one might perform better than the other.

 Crop and rotate

-Snapseed comes with the crop, rotate, expand, and perspective option.
+Snapseed comes with the crop, rotate, expand, and perspective options.
 All are displayed separately in the tools tab.
-The crop tool also comes with seven built-in aspect ratios to help you choose the ideal size.
+The crop tool also has seven built-in aspect ratios to help you choose the ideal size.

 Both come with tutorials to help you learn.
 Snapseed comes with over 25 tutorials.
-Each tutorial first explains the tools and then offers to apply the edits to your picture.
+Each tutorial explains the tools and then applies the edits to your picture.

 The last part of Snapseed vs. Lightroom mobile is the export features.
 Both apps support exporting the same resolution image.
 Snapseed saves the date, photo location, and camera information, and it exports in jpeg format.

 Lightroom mobile is not entirely free.
-The discussed tools in this blog post are free, while there a few tools which come with the Adobe Photography plan.
+The discussed tools in this blog post are free, while a few tools come with the Adobe Photography plan.
 The premium tools include:

 - Selective adjustments